USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 functionality but, instead, focuses on executing the electronic manifest workflow.
 As such, we expect to support the following functionality.

-- [ ] Draft new electronic manifests.
+- [x] Draft new electronic manifests.
 - [ ] Upload draft manifests to RCRAInfo to create electronic manifests.
 - [ ] Edit electronic manifests (when appropriate) and upload changes to RCRAInfo.
-- [ ] Use EPA's Quicker Sign functionality to sign electronic manifests.
+- [x] Use EPA's Quicker Sign functionality to sign electronic manifests.
-- [ ] Control access to resources based on user's permissions from RCRAInfo.
+- [x] Control access to resources based on user's permissions from RCRAInfo.

 ## Architecture

-This section provides a high-level overview of how responsibilities of the system are partitioned between subsystems/services.
+This section provides a high-level overview of how responsibilities of the system are partitioned between system components/services.

 The Haztrak system can be described as a series of services.

 Throughout our documentation, you'll frequently see us place these services into two categories, 'front end', and 'back end'.

-#### Back End

-At this phase in the developments lifecycle we don't employ a logging service, however this could be added in the near future.

 ### Front End